Marital Property Division

-Mr. Cosenza has experience in resolving complex property division issues and drafting divorce settlement agreements.
-If you are getting a divorce, he can help you protect your property rights.
+The Cosenza Law Firm has experience in resolving complex property division issues and drafting divorce settlement agreements.
+If you are getting a divorce, Mr. Cosenza can help you protect your property rights.
+Call him today in Baton Rouge at 225-381-8181 or in Gonzales at 225-647-6644.